 “What?!?”
 Haruka snapped.
 Kato grinned still.

-“/Death, huh?/” she thought. “/I’ll have that arranged real soon!/” She walked away into the night.
+Death, huh?/, she thought, /I’ll have that arranged real soon!
+She walked away into the night.
 Kato rode all the way to the cemetery.
 He thought ahead to if he was caught and killed as well.
 This morning, he sent a letter and instructions to a dear old friend back in the second old village.
-He could rely on her any day.
 She had to pull through on through on this plot.
-Anna and Tsuzuki needed her to. “/Don’t fail me!/” Kato thought. “/I want to rub it in Haruka’s face through death!/”

 Kato made it to the graveyard.
 He got out and paid the driver.
 Once the cab drove off, the former priest began his heartbreaking voyage to his wife and daughter’s graves.
 He brought food and candles with him.
 Painful memories of being helpless flooded his mind.
-He couldn’t understand it.
 He had saved many people from death before.
 Why couldn’t he save his own family?
 Was it divine punishment for playing god?
-Nah, it can’t be!
-So what was it?
+Nah, it can’t be.
 Why couldn’t he use his powers when he needed them the most?
-Why, just why?

-“Midori, Michiko!” he said.
-“I love you and I will atone for not saving you before!”
+“Midori-chan, Michiko-chan!” he said, “I love you and I will atone for not saving you before!”

 “That is so sweet to hear!” a familiar woman’s voice cooed.
 Kato pulled out his knife from his jacket and leapt around ready to attack.
 To his surprise, Hitomi stood before him in the form of Michiko with a gun pointed at him.
-The old man looked confused.
-He hadn’t expected this at all.
+The old hadn’t expected this at all.
 “Michiko” smirked at him.

-Silence.
 Kato slowly sank backwards to the ground as his eyes slowly drew shut.
 Hitomi wiped down the gun and disposed of it before she left.
 She did her job, now she could go back to her quiet life.
-Kato Iwao lied dead at seventy-five near his family’s graves.
+Kato Iwao laid dead at seventy-five near his family’s graves.